Azure Pricing Overview: How Does it Work

 Storage

-Azure pricing storage offers multiple solutions suitable for a variety of storage needs.
+Azure hosting pricing storage offers multiple solutions suitable for a variety of storage needs.
 Here are details of Azure pricing storage:

 • Blob Storage: Blog storage is used for storing unstructured data such as binary data and text.
 The pricing varies with the amount of data stored, frequency of data access, and operations performed on the data.